-The JamaicaVM Builder can remove unused bytecode from an application.
+The JamaicaVM Builder can remove unused bytecode and metadata from an application.
 This is called smart linking and reduces the footprint of both interpreted and statically compiled code.
-By default, only a modest degree of smart linking is used: unused classes and methods of classes are removed, unless that code is explicitly included with either of the options -includeClasses or -includeJAR.
+By default, only a modest degree of smart linking is used.
+Unused classes are removed, unless that code is explicitly included with either of the options -includeClasses or -includeJAR.
+Optionally, unused fields and methods of partially used classes can be removed as well.
+This is inherently dangerous in dynamic applications, and hence disabled by default.
 For more information, see the Builder option -smart.

-Additional optimizations are possible if the Builder knows for sure that the application that is compiled is closed, i.e., all classes of the application are builtin and the application does not use dynamic class loading to add any additional code.
+Additional optimizations are possible if the Builder knows for sure that the application that is compiled is closed, i.e., all classes of the application are built-in and the application does not use dynamic class loading to add any additional code.
 These additional optimizations include static binding and inlining for virtual method calls if the called method is not redefined by any built-in class.
-The Builder can be instructed to perform these optimizations by setting the option -closed.
+The Builder can be instructed to perform these optimizations by setting the option-closed.
+This has the side effect of turning the option-smart on implicitly.

-In the Caffeine benchmark application, dynamic class loading is not used, so we can enable closed application optimizations by setting -closed:
+In the Queens example application, dynamic class loading is not used, so we can enable closed application optimizations by setting -closed:

 '''

 jamaica -cp classes -closed \

->
+'''

+'''

--useProfile=CaffeineMarkEmbeddedApp.prof \
+-@=profiled.opt \

-CaffeineMarkEmbeddedApp \
+Queens \

--destination=caffeine_useProfile10_closed
+-destination=Queens useProfile closed

 Reading configuration from

-'usr/local/jamaica-8.2/target/linux-x86_64/etc/jamaica.conf'...
+'/usr/local/jamaica-8.5/target/linux-x86_64/etc/jamaica.conf'...

-Jamaica Builder Tool 8.2 Release 0 (build 12220)
+Jamaica Builder Tool 8.5 Release 1 (build 13350)

-(User: EVALUATION USER, Expires: 2018.11.29)
+(User: EVALUATION USER, Expires: 2021.05.02)

 Generating code for target 'linux-x86_64', optimization 'speed'

-+ tmp/PKG___Vdf85117a285978cb.c
++ tmp/PKG___V272d1eb7d9446191.c

-[...]

-+ tmp/caffeine_useProfile10_closed.c
++ tmp/queens_1useProfile_1closed.c

-+ tmp/caffeine_useProfile10_closed.h
++ tmp/queens_1useProfile_1closed.h

-C compiling 'tmp/caffeine_useProfile10_closed.c'
+C compiling 'tmp/queens_1useProfile_1closed.c'

-[...]

-+ tmp/caffeine_useProfile10_closed_DATA.o
++ tmp/queens luseProfile lclosed DATA.o

 linking

 stripping

 Application memory demand will be as follows:

 initial

 max

+Thread C stacks: 896KB (= 7128KB) 63MB (= 511128KB)

+Thread Java stacks: 112KB (= 716KB) 8176KB (= 51116KB)

 Heap Size:

+2048KB

+768MB

 GC data:

 128KB

 48MB

-3472KB
+3184KB

 TOTAL:

 887MB

-ls -sk caffeine useProfile10 closed
+ls -sk Queens_useProfile_closed

-8500 caffeine useProfile10 closed
+9496 queens_useProfile_closed

 '''

-The effect on the code size is favourable.
-Also, the resulting runtime performance is significantly better for code that requires frequent virtual method calls.
-Consequently, the results of the Method test in the Caffeine benchmark are improved when closed application optimizations are enabled:
+The effect on the code size is favorable.
+Additionally, the resulting runtime performance is significantly better for code that requires frequent virtual method calls.
+Consequently, the results of the Method test in the Queens example are improved when closed application optimizations are enabled: